 Lesson #4: Love Bad News

 It’s bittering when you realize that your idea sucks.
+(You take it personally and you start to think that you suck.)
 Especially when you’re about to start.
 At least that’s what people think.
 But it’s quite the opposite.

 If you have an exciting idea for a brand new product and you go talk to a bunch of potential customers who don’t actually care about it, then that’s a great result.
 You just saved yourself a couple of months, even years, and probably a huge investment.